 Utilizing the benchmarking survey analyses described above, the base salaries of the Chief Executive Officer and the other named executive officers were reviewed.
 In addition to the benchmarking policies, the Compensation Committee also evaluated each individual's unique contributions to the organization and overall industry trends.
-In 2010, the Chief Executive Officer's salary was increased by 5% over his 2009 base salary, to \$1,365,000.
-For 2010, the base salary of the Chief Financial Officer was increased by 5% over his 2009 base salary, to \$735,000.
-In our peer group analysis, our Division Presidents (three of whom are named executive officers) continued to fall below our target range and the 2010 base salary of each was increased by 9% to 10% over their 2009 base salaries to meet our compensation objectives for base salary.
+In 2011, the Chief Executive Officer's salary was increased by 2.6% over his 2010 base salary, to \$1,400,000.
+For 2011, the base salary of the Chief Financial Officer was increased by 2.0% over his 2010 base salary, to \$750,000.
+With respect to our Division Presidents (three of whom are named executive officers), we found that in 2011, our objectives for their target range base salaries had been met and the 2011 base salary of each was increased by 2.0% over their 2010 base salaries to meet our compensation objectives for base salary.
+As previously described, for 2012, the base salaries for each of our named executive officers will remain at their 2011 levels.